Working with Your Emotions

 If you begin to match the other person’s emotional intensity during the conversation, you will only escalate the other person’s feelings or emotional state.
 It would help if you remained calm when the heat gets turned up.
 This will enable you to think and reason when the other person’s rationality has left through the back door.
 Control your emotional response.

-Asking a question after making a reflecting statement asks for the meaning hidden behind their emotion.
+Asking a question after making a reflective statement invites consideration of the meaning hidden behind their emotion.
 For example, you might say, “I can see you’re upset.
 What is going on?”
-Whether you are reflecting emotion, words, or actions, try to discover the meaning behind your reaction by asking questions.
+Whether you are reflecting on emotion, words, or actions, try to discover the meaning behind your reaction by asking questions.
 Search for deeper meaning.

 If an emotional person has enough presence of mind to answer your questions, the thinking required to answer your questions physiologically moves them out of the emotional centre of the brain and into the logical-rational functioning regions of the brain.
 The more questions you ask and the more questions they answer, the greater the likelihood that their emotional intensity will diminish.
 Ask questions to restore rationality.

 If a person’s defensiveness is not diminishing, try climbing a few flights of stairs or going for a walk to find a quiet place to talk.
-Moving or doing something physical changes the brain’s circuitry from supporting the person’s emotional state to the physiological demands placed on the brain by the person’s physical movement.
+Engaging in physical activity or movement alters the brain’s circuitry, shifting from supporting the person’s emotional state to meeting the physiological demands placed on the brain by the person’s physical activity.
 Increase physical movement.

-If the person feels comfortable enough to answer some questions about what is happening, they may tell you their story.
+If the person feels comfortable enough to answer some questions about what is happening, they may be willing to share their story with you.
 Listen to what they tell you and try to identify what they wanted or expected and didn’t get.
 Everything they tell you represents something they wanted and didn’t get, or they would mention it in their story.
 Ask them if you doubt what they wanted or what violated their expectations.

 Ask the individual what they wanted and why.
 Their response to the “why” question will tell you what is important to them.
 Once you think you have understood, summarise what you think you now understand.
 This will demonstrate your willingness to clarify your understanding of what is behind their expression of emotion.

 They may be too emotional to talk rationally if the above doesn’t work.
-When people become upset, their brain may be flooded with many chemicals that prepare them for fight or flight.
+When people become upset, their brains are flooded with various chemicals that prepare them for fight or flight.
 When this happens, it may take up to 48 hours for the effects of these drugs to wear off.
-Please don’t make your inability to converse rationally about them; make it about you.
-Tell them that you have another commitment that you have to keep, and then excuse yourself.
+Please don’t make your inability to converse rationally about them about you; make it about them.
+Inform them that you have another commitment to attend to, and then excuse yourself.
 You could even make it about yourself by stating that you must consider the issues before continuing the conversation.
 Excuse yourself and leave.

 10. Apologise

 If you find out that you said or did something the other person took negatively, apologising doesn’t matter if you didn’t intend to create offence.
-We know that offence is often committed where no intention is intended.
-Own your part and apologise for your behaviour.
+We know that an offence is often committed where no intention is intended.
+Take responsibility for your actions and apologise for your behaviour.

 Having feelings and expressing them is part of being human.
 Sometimes, others’ feelings get the best of them, making it impossible to continue the conversation rationally.
 Learning a bit about human nature and the steps you can take to defuse defensiveness and manage the emotions of others will go a long way to improving the quality of your conversations.